gvwilson/sensibleadventures/cloudherd/new.md

 she knew it was there, she could mind-hear it all around her, even without trying.
 It was like hearing a nearby stream rush by for so long that you stopped noticing it, or forgetting that you were wearing boots because you *always* wore boots.
-It was right there.
-All she had to do was relax and sink into it, lose herself in the depths and never come back to the surface.
+It was right there and if she relaxed and let herself sink into it she would lose herself in the depths and never come back to the surface.

 "Noxy!"
-She snapped back into the present as Thokmay pressed the last of the dried apples into her hand.
+She snapped back into the present as Thokmay pressed the last piece of dried apple into her hand.
 "Here, eat this."

 "Thanks," she mumbled.
-She bit off a piece and let it sit in her mouth.
+She bit off a mouthful and chewed it mechanically.
 Was this how people who could mind-speak to faraway clouds lost their minds?
-Did they literally lose them like they might lose a coin dropped in a pond?
+Did they literally *lose* them like a coin dropped in a pond?

 Her stomach rumbled.
-Suddenly ravenous, she swallowed the now-moist piece of apple and tore at the rest with her teeth.
+Suddenly ravenous, she swallowed the now-mushy piece of apple and tore at the rest with her teeth.
 "Where's Ulfmaerr?" she asked as she chewed.